-In addition to the Lock Strike Relay and Lock Strike REX, the unit features an Auxiliary Input.
-The Auxiliary mode defines the function of the Auxiliary Input.

-Each of the Auxiliary modes has a two-digit setting that affects how the Auxiliary mode functions.
+- Construct a code using the following 3. instructions: - Second digit (Auxiliary Mode) In addition to the Lock Strike Relay and Lock Strike REX, the unit features an Auxiliary Input.
+The Auxiliary mode defines the function of the Auxiliary Input. - Third and fourth digits (Auxiliary Setting) Each of the Auxiliary modes has a 2-digit setting that affects how the Auxiliary mode functions (Table 7).